feminism-chat/feminism-chat.github.io/index.md

 ### 3. Discussions That Are Off-Topic or Otherwise Irrelevant to ##feminism Will be Redirected.

 This includes discussions about recreational drug use (including alcohol), public displays of affection and flirting, and sexual exploits.
-We also have a second chat room, [##feminism-theory](ircs://chat.freenode.net:6697/%23%23feminist-theory), for more complex discussions that may alienate or not be accessible to all users.
 We also ask that users remain cognizant of the fact their our chat room is international in its make-up and take effort to discuss topics outside the USA.

 ### 4. Comments Asking Entry-Level Questions Will Not Be Allowed.